DeathlessMonarch/financial-aid-on-coursera/README.md

-# Applying for financial aid on Coursera
+# Applying For Financial Aid On Coursera

 ## Everything between quotes you should change it
 ![1](images/1-2.png)